Uranyl hydroxide

 Uranyl hydroxide was once used in glassmaking and ceramics in the colouring of the vitreous phases and the preparation of pigments for high temperature firing.
 The introduction of alkaline diuranates (like sodium diuranate) into glasses leads to yellow by transmission, green by reflection; moreover these glasses become dichroic and fluorescent under ultraviolet rays.

 Uranyl hydroxide is teratogenic and radioactive.

+Formation

+The formation of uranyl hydroxide hydrate can occur via hydrated uranyl fluoride [(UO2F2)(H2O)]7·4H2O which is not stable at an elevated water vapor pressure.
+A complete loss of fluorine is undergone and the formation of uranyl hydroxide hydrate ([(UO2)4O(OH)6]·5H2O) occurs.
+This uranyl hydroxide species is structurally similar to the uranyl hydroxide hydrate minerals schoepite and metaschoepite.
+X-ray diffraction data was gathered and found that this species has expanded interlayer spacing suggesting there may be additional water molecules in between uranyl layers.
+Unlike metaschoepite, however, this species does not form UO2(OH)2 upon dehydration.